High-fidelity cluster state generation for ultracold atoms in an optical lattice

-Here we explain that the fidelity can be enhanced by eliminating the intermediate state via spectroscopic measurements.
-Specifically, we employ the following post-selection scheme: first, detect $D$ by using, {\it e.g.}, photo-association spectroscopy \cite{Rom2004,Sugawa2011}, or measure $N_{\rm 2nd}$ with, {\it e.g.}, orbital blockade spectroscopy \cite{Bakr2011}; after that, determine the operation is a success (failure) by the measurement outcome suggesting the absence (existence) of the intermediate states.
-In Fig.\,\ref{fig_fid}\,(c), we show fidelity with the post selection $F_{\rm PS}$ and the success probability $P_{\rm suc}$ obtained by the same numerical simulation method.
-As the result of the post selection, the intermediate states are removed, and a shorter period oscillation disappears from the fidelity curve.
-We can thus achieve an extremely high fidelity of $F_{\rm PS}\sim1$ in return for the failure probability of $1-P_{\rm suc}\sim0.002$.
+To remove tiny errors still remaining after applying the above scheme, we propose the following postselection scheme: first, detect $D$ by using, {\it e.g.}, photo-association spectroscopy \cite{Rom2004,Sugawa2011}, or measure $N_{\rm 2nd}$ with, {\it e.g.}, orbital blockade spectroscopy \cite{Bakr2011}; after that, determine if the operation is a success (failure) by the measurement outcome suggesting the absence (existence) of the intermediate states.
+Figure\,\ref{fig_fidPS} shows fidelity with the post selection $F_{\rm PS}$ (blue thin line) and the success probability $P_{\rm suc}$ (purple dashed line).
+By comparing $F_{\rm PS}$ with $F$, we find that the postselection scheme improves fidelity.
+Another interesting feature is that $F_{\rm PS}$ curves are more smooth than $F$ curves, and thus, the time of being high fidelity is lengthened (see Appendix~\ref{appE}).
+For $V_0=6.2 E_r$, an extremely high fidelity of $F_{\rm PS}\sim1$ is achieved in return for the failure probability of $1-P_{\rm suc}\sim0.002$, suggesting that almost all of the remaining error is detectable in the ancillary subspace.
+In contrast, for $V_0=6.23 E_r$, we obtain $F_{\rm PS}=$0.95 with $1-P_{\rm suc}=0.211$.
+The post selection cannot work effectively without the phase tuning, which is due to the uncommutativity between $e^{-i\tau \hat{\cal H}_I}$ and $\hat{\cal U}_{\rm ext}$.
+These results also indicate the importance of designing $\hat{\cal U}_{\rm ext}$ to include only one kind of excitations.

-Thirdly, we simulate $n$-qubit systems for $n>2$ so as to discuss scalability.
-When we apply our scheme to 4-qubit system in a similar way to that described above, we obtain the fidelity of $F_{\rm PS}\sim 0.71$ with $P_{\rm suc}\sim 0.931$.
-This crucial decrease in the fidelity is attributed to extra excitation processes that are not included in those shown in Fig.\,\ref{fig_bi}\,(a) and (b).
+Next, let us discuss scalability of our schemes by simulating $n$-qubit systems for $n>2$.
+When we apply our scheme to 4-qubit system in the same way as the above, we obtain the fidelity of $F_{\rm PS}\sim 0.71$ with $P_{\rm suc}\sim 0.931$.
+This crucial decrease in the fidelity is attributed to another kind of $\hat{\cal U}_{\rm ext}$ not included in the 2-qubit simulations.
 For instance, in the intermediate state shown in Fig.\,\ref{fig_bi}\,(a), the excited atom does not always go back to the initial site, but instead further moves to the third lattice site.
-Such extra excitations may occur except in 2-qubit systems.
+This means that, due to the collective motion of atoms, $\hat{\cal U}_{\rm ext}$ changes drastically as $n$ increases; and thus, $\hat{\cal U}_{\rm ext}$ cannot be controlled at all by the above two schemes for a large $n$.
+Note that the collective $\hat{\cal U}_{\rm ext}$ could be resonantly enhanced, meaning that the perturbative nature raises a fundamental difficulty of simultaneous achievement of high fidelity, short operation time, and scalability.